“a cautionary tale… royalties go to the Harlem United Community AIDS Center…”

 To the Wedding can be disorienting, between moving backward and forward in time and juggling different points of view (Ninon’s, her fiancée Gino’s, and those of her parents and Gino’s father, Federico).
 Maybe it’s a fitting structure for conveying the lack of control that exists with incurable disease.

 Berger doesn’t dwell on Ninon’s depressed reaction to her diagnosis.
 With rich images like love letter fragments floating in a toilet bowl and writing like, “All, all, all, all, all I had has been taken” (p.
 79), embellishment is unnecessary.

 The book focusses on random moments devoid of meaning and those infused with meaning as characters travel to Venice for the wedding.
-The locale of the local colour moves along with Jean’s motorbike from Modena, Italy and along with the bus and boat ride from Bratislava, Czech Republic taken by Zdena, Ninon’s mother.
+The local colour of Jean travelling by motorbike from Modena, Italy contrasts Zdena, Ninon’s mother, Zdena, arriving by bus and boat from Bratislava, Czech Republic.